ramigs/strapi-nuxt-article/strapi-nuxt.md

 npm install strapi-provider-email-console
 ```

-Once the installation is done, you'll need to add the provider in
+Once the installation is done, you'll need to add in the provider.
+Create the
-`./config/plugins.js`:
+file `./config/plugins.js` and paste the following code:

 ```javascript
 module.exports = ({ env }) => ({